 A breach of duty by directors may result in proceedings being brought against them by:

-Both proprietary and public companies are prohibited under Part 2D.2 of the Corporations Act from exempting a director or officer from liability to the company.
-A company is also prohibited from indemnifying a director, or any other person, for liability against the following:
+Under Part 2D.2 of the Corporations Act, proprietary and public companies are prohibited from exempting a director or officer from liability to the company.
+A company is also prohibited from indemnifying a director, or any other person, for:

 Directors also have duties which are found in other pieces of legislation and which may impose personal liability on directors for non-compliance.
 The primary areas where these duties arise can be found in financial services legislation, anti-money laundering and counter-terrorism legislation, taxation legislation, environmental legislation, workplace health and safety laws, and anti-trust and trade practices regulations.
 These and other statutory duties may be owed to the company’s shareholders, its employees and relevant third parties.